rails/rails/guides/source/active_record_encryption.md

 They will also work when combining encrypted and unencrypted data, and when configuring previous encryption schemes.

-NOTE: If you want to ignore case make sure to use `downcase:` or `ignore_case:` in the `.encrypts` declaration.
+NOTE: If you want to ignore case make sure to use `downcase:` or `ignore_case:` in the `encrypts` declaration.
 Using the `case_sensitive:` option in the validation won't work.

 #### Unique indexes